Check if you need a licence

 You may be prosecuted and fined for not having the right boatmasters’ licence.

-When you don’t need a licence
+When you do not need a licence

 - a pleasure vessel, including hire boats used as pleasure vessels